musikalkemist/thesoundofaihackathon/index.md

 ## APIs
 During the hackathon, some of the sponsors will give free access to their services.
 Make the most out of it in your hack!

-- [Cyanite API](https://cyanite.ai/#services) - Music tagging, music recommendation, music similarity, music emotion recognition.
+- [Cyanite API](https://cyanite.ai/#services) - Music tagging, music recommendation, music similarity, music emotion recognition, and more.
+Check Cyanite API's [documentation](https://api-docs.cyanite.ai/) to get started.
 - [ACRCloud API](https://www.acrcloud.com/) - Recognise music (fingerprinting), braodcast monitoring for music, detect live & timeshift TV channels, and more.
 Check these [tutorials](https://docs.acrcloud.com/tutorials) to get started.